gabrielschulhof/bindings-principles/README.md

 ## What can be automated?

 Precompiler constants and enums can be parsed from the headers.
 You might even use a script written in Javascript, although I have found that awk is particularly good at text processing.
 The important consideration is that unlike structures and functions, precompiler constants and enums *can* be attached automatically to the addon.
+For everything else, there's hard work ☺

 ## The easy case